netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

     This would trigger two path validations.
 However, at least eventually, the QUIC layer will know the correct remote IP/port.

+## Path Change Detection - Path Injection {#pathchange-injection}

+### Problem

+**TODO check SCION IRTF draft for this attack:**

+An attacker can send a spoofed packet to a server.
+The packet contains a new path (for example broken or with high latency).
+The server accepts the packet and stores the path for being used for all futur communication with the client.
+The next packet sent to the client will take the injected malicious path and will fail (or at least be redirected).
+This happens even if th epacket is rejectd by the QUIC(-MP) layer because the SCION layer will never learn about the packet being rejected.

+### Mitigation
+- Authenticate packets on SCION level....
+  There could still be a replay:
+  - Client uses path P1 (P1 could be injected with wormhole attack).
+  - Attacker captures packet with P1 path
+  - Attacker breaks P1 and forces migration to P2
+  - Attacker can no replay the original packet to get server to keep responding on the broken P1 path.
+- Don't allow paths to change (for 4-tuple??) and require proper path migration (how?) or even a reconnect
+- SOLUTION: The SCION layer MUST NOT cache paths locally, instead paths must be accepted by the QUIC layer before being used.

+Examples:
+* Java over DatagramChannel:
+  * Comparing ResponsePath objects MUST return `false` if the paths differ.
+  * The QUIC layer MUST use only those addresses for sending data that have previously been accepted.
+If an attacker sends a packet, it should be identified as malicious, be rejected, and the path should not be used.
+    Why would an attacker packet be accepted?
+Replay should be impossible (there are apcket sequence IDs?), and any other requests should be cryptographically protected.
+    Can this attack be successful with spoofed IPs???
+* Java over DatagramSocket: Problematic, it caches the paths...
+* C + Rust: How exactly do we map PathID to paths?
+How are paths updated?

 ## Padding